-Describe method of swimmer body numbering: Click here to enter text.
+Describe method of swimmer body numbering: ckCap

-Describe method of electronic identification of swimmer (Recommended):
+Describe method of electronic identification of swimmer (Recommended): Chip Timing-Sunday.
+Call in points on Saturday.

-Describe different bright cap colors for various divisions (Recommended):
+Describe different bright cap colors for various divisions (Recommended): Bright colors by distances.

-Describe method of accounting for all swimmers before, during and after swim(s):
+Describe method of accounting for all swimmers before, during and after swim(s): Check off swimmer number on entry, and exit.
+Chip timing on Sunday as backup.

-Describe method of accounting for swimmers who do not finish:
+Describe method of accounting for swimmers who do not finish: Radio in swimmer number, check off when clear water.